The spectral gluing theorem revisited

 \ssec{Acknowledgements}

-First and foremost, I would like to thank Dima Arinkin and Dennis Gaitsgory for their patient explanations and their insight: I owe them a great deal.
-I am also obliged to Ian Grojnowski and Sam Raskin for several useful conversations.
-Research partially supported by EPSRC programme grant EP/M024830/1 Symmetries and Correspondences.
+I would like to thank Dima Arinkin and Dennis Gaitsgory for their patient explanations and their insight: I owe them a great deal.
+I am obliged to Ian Grojnowski and Sam Raskin for several useful conversations, as well as to the anonymous referees for their comments and corrections.

-\sec{Global complete intersections} After a preliminary section on the \emph{shift of grading trick}, we discuss the relationship between ind-coherent sheaves, Hochschild cochains and spaces of singularities in the case of global complete intersections.
+\sec{Global complete intersections} After a preliminary section on the \emph{shift of grading trick}, we discuss the relationship between ind-coherent sheaves and spaces of singularities in the case of global complete intersections.

 \ssec{Shift of grading}

 Consider the $\infty$-category